Our 3.49% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 A national housing crunch doesn't bode well for the future of Canadian home prices.

-Over last year, we saw a whopping 46% increase in Canadian newbies waving the red maple leaf.
-Our growing numbers, combined with not enough housing starts to keep pace, will restrict the future number of homes that can be available to buy, adding pressure for home prices to go higher, not lower.
+In 2023, we saw a whopping 46% increase in Canadian newbies waving the red maple leaf.
+Our rapid population growth, combined with not enough housing starts to keep pace, will restrict the future number of homes that can be available to buy, adding pressure for home prices to go higher, not lower.

 Factors that will affect the pace of homes being built: